 AWS-generated cost allocation tags — Amazon Web Services or the AWS Marketplace ISV creates, defines, and applies these tags on your behalf.
 This means you have no control over these tags and can’t customize them.
 They have an “aws:createdBy” format.

-You can apply and compute these tags when you create a new AWS resource that is supported.
+You can apply and compute these tags when you create a supported AWS resource.

 AWS-generated cost allocation tags do not apply to all AWS services.
 Specifically, they apply to: